 Individual factor one – Weight

 The price of Moldavite typically jumps every 10 gram increment once the weight reaches 20 grams (i.e. just like how a price of a diamond changes from 0.99 carats to 1 carat, or 1.99 carats to 2 carats).
-The jumps in price usually start from 20 grams and grows exponentially due to the rarity of sizes.
+The jump in price usually starts from 20 grams and grows exponentially due to the rarity of sizes.
 For reference, the average size of Moldavite is only around 4 grams which is the weight of a small coin (e.g. a 10 cent coin in Australia weights 5.65 grams and heavier than the average Moldavite).
 The heavier a Moldavite is the rarer it becomes.